 Be aware that many free campgrounds in Utah may require a 4×4 vehicle, or at least high clearance, to reach.

 Get insurance!
-Even if you are only going on a short trip, you should always travel with insurance.
+Even if you are only going on a short trip around Utah, make sure you’re keyed in on travel safety in the USA you should always travel with insurance.
 Have fun on your national park trip in Utah, but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.

 Top Tips for Broke Backpackers